Old Chosŏn: Dolmen tombs

 Megalithic dolmens appear in Korean peninsula and Manchuria around 2000 BCE to 400 BCE.
 Around 900 BCE, burial practices become more elaborate, a reflection of increasing social stratification.
 Goindol, the dolmen tombs in Korea and Manchuria, comprising upright stones supporting a horizontal slab, are more numerous in Korea than in other parts of East Asia.
 Other new forms of burial are stone cists (underground burial chambers lined with stone) and earthenware jar coffins.
 The bronze objects, pottery, and jade ornaments recovered from dolmens and stone cists indicate that such tombs were reserved for the elite class.

 Around the 6th century BCE, burnished red wares, made of a fine iron-rich clay and characterized by a smooth, lustrous surface, appear in dolmen tombs, as well as in domestic bowls and cups.

 Other types of tombs

-In 1964, through a joint excavation by China and North Korea, Gangsang tomb and Nusang tomb were found in 1964 at the Liaodong peninsula.
-Nusang was found earlier prior to the excavation in 1958 Gangsang and Nusang tombs are considered to be burial cairn tombs of local nobilities of Old Chosŏn.
+In 1964, through a joint excavation by China and North Korea, Gangshang and Loushang tombs (岗上楼上墓地) were found in 1964 on the Liaodong peninsula.
+Loushang was found earlier prior to the excavation in 1958 Gangshang and Loushang tombs are considered to be burial cairn tombs of local nobilities of Old Chosŏn.
 Some consider the tombs as the evidences of the slavery that could have existed, but others find that the evidences are inadequate and lacking to deduce such conclusion.